 It is the right of every person regardless of race, color, creed, religion, ethnicity, or sexual orientation, to be secure and protected from fear, intimidation, and physical harm caused by the activities of violent groups and individuals.
-All reported cases of hate crimes will be fully investigated by the Sheriff's Department.
+All reported cases of hate crimes are fully investigated by the Sheriff's Department.

 What is a hate crime?